 On December 09, 2022, the U.A.E.
-Ministry of Finance (MoF) released Federal Decree Law No. 47 of 2022 on the Taxation of Corporations and Businesses, Corporate Tax Law (CT Law) to enact a new CT regime in the U.A.E.
-The new CT regime will become effective for the accounting periods beginning on or after June 01, 2023.
-As the Entity's year end is March 31, accordingly, the first tax year for the Entity will begin from April 01, 2024.
-The new CT Law confirms the rate of 9% to be applied to taxable income exceeding AED 375,000.
+Ministry of Finance released Federal Decree-Law No. 47 of 2022 on the Taxation of Corporations and Businesses (Corporate Tax Law or the Law) to enact a Federal Corporate Tax (CT) regime in the U.A.E.
+The CT regime is effective from June 01, 2023 and accordingly, it has an income tax related impact on the financial statements for accounting periods beginning on or after June 01, 2023.